 Vienna

 Vienna’s fashion is fun, bold, and completely free-spirited.
-From bralettes with cutoff shorts to ripped jeans with witty t-shirts — Anything goes as long as it is comfortable for 30°C to 35°C
+From bralettes with cutoff shorts to ripped jeans with witty t-shirts — Anything goes as long as it is good for 30°C to 35°C

 Vacaywork author Sahana in front of a well-preserved giant dinosaur fossil exhibited at the Natural History Museum in Vienna.